Hike at a Glance

 Upon arrival at the park, Mootwingee Road serves as the main entry point.
 Parking options include Homestead Creek campground and picnic area.
 While two-wheel drive (2WD) vehicles can access the park, remember these are unsealed roads.
 Extreme weather conditions can significantly impact road quality.
 Park access is restricted to dry weather only, as heavy rain can make the unsealed roads impassable.

-Closest towns to this walk: Broken Hill, Ivanhoe, Menindee, Mutawintji, Pooncarie, Silverton, Tibooburra, White Cliffs, Wilcannia
+Nearby towns: Broken Hill, Ivanhoe, Menindee, Mutawintji, Pooncarie, Silverton, Tibooburra, White Cliffs, Wilcannia

 About the region